St Mary's Star of the Sea Church, Leith: Archaeology and history

 Archaeological work carried out in advance of the construction of a new church hall in 2004 found the remains of the front of Balmerino House.
 That house was built in 1631 by John Stewart, Earl of Carrick, and sold to Lord Balmerino in 1643.
-It remained in the Balmerio family until 1746 when the fifth Lord Balmerino died and then the Sixth Lord was executed for his part in the failed Jacobite rebellion.
+It remained in the Balmerino family until 1746 when the fifth Lord Balmerino died and then the Sixth Lord was executed for his part in the failed Jacobite rebellion.
 The house then changed hands several time until the Church purchased it in 1848.
 St Mary's Star of the Sea was built in 1853 and Balmerino House was finally demolished in the 1970s.
 There is some conflict over the date it was built - the church website says it was designed in 1854 but the historical records in Canmore state that it was opened in 1854.

 The archaeologists also found a small burial ground which predated the house.
 The human remains consisted of six adult males and date to between the early 16th and mid 17th centuries but before the house was built.
 It is thought that they may be part of the edge of the burial grounds from the South Leith parish church.

 The earliest feature uncovered on the site was a well containing 13th to 14th-century pottery.
 Of importance to the history of clay tobacco pipe manufacture in Scotland was a small assemblage of clay-pipe wasters and kiln waste that were found and dated to around 1630–40.

 Later excavations in 2006 found more remains of the Balmerio House.

 When the church was built it had no chancel, no north aisle and was orientated to the west.
 The north aisle was added in 1900 and the chancel in 1912, at that time the present west entrance was made.